 Nomination Submission Guidelines:

 To submit a nomination for the Hugh Kendall Community Impact Award, please download and complete the nomination form found HERE.
 Once completed please submit the form to the Chamber via. mail, email, fax or by hand.
 Nominations should be marked, "Care of: Ted Corcoran."
-Nominations must be received at the Chamber by 5 pm on Friday, December 7, 2018.
-The award will be presented to the winner at the 2019 First Friday Coffee on Friday, January 4, 2019.
+Nominations must be received at the Chamber by 5 pm on Wednesday, December 15, 2021.
+The award will be presented to the winner at the 2022 Annual Installation Breakfast on Friday, January 7, 2022.

 The Hugh Kendall Community Impact Award will be open to nominations from any Chamber-member business, organization, government agency, that utilizes volunteers in any capacity.
 The nomination would be for their selected volunteer who goes above and beyond (one nomination per FWB Chamber membership).
 The organization that submits the nomination MUST be a FWB Chamber member, but the nominee does not have to be a FWB Chamber member.
 Self-nominations will not be accepted.
 Volunteer spirit and service must have been performed in Okaloosa County.

 All award nominees should clearly demonstrate:

 - Deep commitment to partnering with others for the betterment of the overall community